StevenJAlexander/DA6223DATT/CodeBook.md

 "UCI HAR Dataset" under "DATT HW1" with the contents of the zip file downloaded from Blackboard.
 "test" and "train" under "UCI HAR Dataset" as created by extracting files from the zip file.

-I wrote a R markdown script to do the following:
+I wrote an R script that did the following:

-Read feature/column/variable names for the X data from "features.txt" into "colnames_df".
+Read the 561 feature/column/variable names for the X data from "features.txt" into "colnames_df".

 Read training and test X variables from "X_train.txt" and "X_test.txt" in "trainx_df" and "testx_df".
 Assigned column names from "colnames_df".